skellis46/slipbox/losing one's self.md

 - Fraleigh also mentions non dual awareness and Dogen Zen [@fraleigh-2021-body p.114].
 - see also [[Jay L. Garfield - Losing Ourselves]] re immersed phenomenology
-- and perhaps also [[Seth, Anil - Seth-2021-Being]] for more on value of phenomenology
+- and perhaps also [[Seth - Being You]] for more on value of phenomenology

 - [[meta-awareness in dance improvisation]]